 Driver less Cars are Coming

-Below I have outlined some of the challenges and ethical questions that need addressed before we reach the goal of a car that is 100% driver-less ( no pedals and no steering wheel!).
+Below I have outlined some challenges and ethical questions that need addressed before we reach the goal of a car that is 100% driver-less (no pedals and no steering wheel!).

 The Case for Smart Cars